Nathan Healy

 Key Takeaways

-• Wichita receives 5.4 peak sun hours daily making it well-suited for solar energy production throughout the year.
+• Wichita gets 5.4 peak sun hours daily and over 230 sunny days a year, making it a strong location for solar energy production year-round.

 05